-- 38. The following specifications provide instructions for US mutual IAIGs.
+51. The following specifications provide instructions for US mutual IAIGs.
 Any other IAIG that may need to generate group-level financial statements may use these instructions as an example and apply similar steps as applicable.
-IAIGs should consult with their GWS for any specific questions not addressed in the instructions below. - 39.
-US IAIGs that do not report on a consolidated group basis will need to prepare a group-level balance sheet that includes domestic insurance companies (whose financial statements are prepared in accordance with US SAP), foreign insurance company subsidiaries, and non-insurance subsidiaries and affiliates (whose financial statements are typically prepared in accordance with US GAAP in the case of subsidiaries and affiliates of a US-based insurer or group).
+IAIGs should consult with their GWS for any specific questions not addressed in the instructions below.

+- 52. US IAIGs that do not report on a consolidated group basis will need to prepare a group-level balance sheet that includes domestic insurance companies (whose financial statements are prepared in accordance with US SAP), foreign insurance company subsidiaries, and non-insurance subsidiaries and affiliates (whose financial statements are typically prepared in accordance with US GAAP in the case of subsidiaries and affiliates of a US-based insurer or group).
 All legal entities under the ultimate parent insurance company should be included.
-In situations where there are two or more top tier insurance companies that form the group, all legal entities under the top tier insurance companies should be included. - 40.
+In situations where there are two or more top tier insurance companies that form the group, all legal entities under the top tier insurance companies should be included. - 53.
 A group-level, consolidated balance sheet should be prepared as follows: - a.
 Aggregate all US audited statutory financial statements for domestic insurance companies. - b.
 For all non-US insurance companies that file audited financial statements on a non-US statutory basis of reporting, aggregate all balances after performing foreign currency translation into the reporting currency of the US Holding Company or Head of Group entity as specified under FASB ASC Topic 830.
 Foreign currency translation adjustments should be recorded in the balance sheet equity account AOCI. - c.
 Identify other non-insurance domestic subsidiaries, affiliates and other entities where ownership is greater than 50% or where management controls an entity through the ability to make decisions that can significantly impact the performance of the entity.
-For these entities, eliminate the equity investment in each subsidiary and for each balance sheet line item add the corresponding value of reported gross assets and liabilities of those subsidiaries to the parent statutory balances.
+For these entities, eliminate the equity investment in each subsidiary and for each balance sheet line item add the corresponding value of reported gross assets and liabilities of those subsidiaries to the parent statutory balances14.
 Include any minority interest amounts if applicable.
-Apply the same approach for foreign entities with the addition of performing foreign currency translation as specified in b) above. - d.
-Make appropriate intercompany eliminations as specified under FASB ASC Topic 810 Consolidation. - 41.
+Apply the same approach for foreign entities with the addition of performing foreign currency translation as specified in b above. - d.
+Make appropriate intercompany eliminations as specified under FASB ASC Topic 810 Consolidation. - 54.
 The following additional adjustments should be made to approximate a US GAAP balance sheet: - a.
 Long-term and short-term investments reported under SAP that meet the US GAAP definition of available-for-sale or trading should be adjusted to fair value.
 This mainly applies to debt securities, equities and derivatives.
-Unrealised gains and losses on
+Unrealised gains and losses on Available for Sale (AFS) securities should be reported in Accumulated Other Comprehensive Income debt securities - b.
+Replication (synthetic) assets should be bifurcated, reclassified as debt securities and derivatives. - c.
+Real estate owned should be reported on a gross basis.
+Amounts should be revalued on the same measurement basis as would be required under US GAAP based on whether the real estate is an investment, held for sale or considered as property for own use. - d.
+Any life insurance deferred premium assets that exist for SAP when the mean reserve method is used for calculating reserves should be written off.

-&lt;sup>6 This may be a mix of statutory, US GAAP and modified GAAP balances.
+14 This may be a mix of statutory, US GAAP and modified GAAP balances.